suffolklibraries/lgc/content/collections/events/verbatim-theatre-workshops-now-t-as-queer-as-folk.md

     content:
       -
         type: text
-        text: 'What to expect'
+        text: 'What will you learn?'
   -
-    type: paragraph
+    type: bullet_list
     content:
       -
-        type: text
+        type: list_item
-        text: 'This project is aimed at people 18+, who are engaged with questions of identity, expression and sexuality. it is also for people who are new to those questions and interested in engaging in personal narratives.'
+        content:
           -
             type: paragraph
             content:
               -
                 type: text
-        text: 'What will you learn?'
+                text: 'To uncover personal stories and make them theatrical.'
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: 'To uncover personal stories and make them theatrical.'
-  -
             type: paragraph
             content:
               -
                 type: text
                 text: 'The art of storytelling and how to bring words to live off the page.'
       -
+        type: list_item
+        content:
+          -
             type: paragraph
             content:
               -
                 type: text
                 text: 'How to write and re-write pieces of work.'
+      -
+        type: list_item
+        content:
           -
             type: paragraph
             content:
               -
                 type: text
                 text: 'How to write in your own voice, focusing on imagery, metaphor, form and structure.'
   -
     type: paragraph
     content: